gabriela-dinca/phpirate-portofolio/README.md

-# Pirate portofolio
+# Portofolio
-Quick hack portofolio where I try to remember how to use bootstrap and material after using only tailwind for a while
+Quick hack portofolio where I try to remember how to use React combining bootstrap and material... after using only tailwind for a while

 ## Local Development